14 Must-Visit Harbor Towns in Wisconsin

-Dotted along 1,100 miles of scenic coastline, Wisconsin's harbor towns have been welcoming visitors to their shores for more than 150 years.
-From sophisticated cities to quaint fishing villages, there’s a lot of variety in Wisconsin’s coast towns and a lot to discover.
-To get you started, here’s an online tour of some of the state's harbors along the Lake Michigan shore.
+Dotted along 1,100 miles of scenic coastline, Wisconsin's harbor towns offer seaside vibes perfect for enjoying with friends and family.
+From lively cities to charming fishing villages, there’s a lot of variety in Wisconsin’s coastal towns and a lot for you and your crew to discover.
+Here’s a tour of some of the state's picturesque harbors along the Lake Michigan shore.

-Located along the shores of Lake Michigan, these neighbors blend quaint rural heartland with lakefront city.
+Located along the shores of Lake Michigan, these neighboring towns blend quaint rural heartland with lakefront city.

-Interested in seeing some real mammoth bones?
+For some unexpected fun, take the kids to see some real mammoth bones!
 Home to the Schaefer Mammoth, the Kenosha Public Museum displays the actual bones of this prehistoric creature excavated in Kenosha County.
-If prehistoric creatures aren’t your thing, the museum’s art gallery showcases an extensive collection of works by Renoir, Dali, Picasso and Chagall in addition to special exhibits.
+The museum’s art gallery also showcases an extensive collection of works by Renoir, Dali, Picasso and Chagall in addition to special exhibits.

-Sticking with the museum motif, the Racine Art Museum is a must-see, both for the artworks and the building itself, which has won numerous architectural awards.
+Keep the artsy adventures going at the Racine Art Museum a must-see for both for the artworks and the building itself, which has won numerous architectural awards.
 Housing one of North America’s most significant collections of contemporary crafts, the museum’s focus on ceramics, fibers, glass, metals and wood from internationally recognized artists is complimented by 1930s art from the Works Progress Administration’s Federal Art Project.

 Racine is also home to several of Frank Lloyd Wright’s creations, notably the S.C.
-Johnson headquarters.
+Johnson headquarters that offers free tours.

-Recent developments along the city's lakefront and downtown area provide an array of options for a fun-filled weekend in Wisconsin's biggest city.
+Between Milwaukee’s scenic lakefront and lively downtown, the city provides an array of options for a fun-filled weekend.
 Whether it's a family trip, a romantic getaway or just an escape from the daily grind, Milwaukee's got you covered.

 From live theater and ballet to opera and symphonic performances, there are countless venues to experience some of the finest performing arts the state has to offer.
-The refurbished Milwaukee Theatre joins the Pabst Theatre, Marcus Center for the Performing Arts and Repertory Theatre among the city’s top venues.
+The refurbished Miller High Life Theater joins the Pabst Theatre, Marcus Center for the Performing Arts and Repertory Theatre among the city’s great venues.

-One thing you won’t run out of in Milwaukee is places to eat.
-Home to a smorgasbord of dining options, its expansive list of restaurants offers everything from Italian and Thai to German and Hungarian cuisine.
+The culinary scene in Milwaukee is next level delicious.
+Home to a wide variety of dining options, its expansive list of restaurants offers everything from Italian and Thai to German and Hungarian cuisine.
+Sample as many spots as possible within the Milwaukee Public Market that brings together over 20 tasty food vendors under one roof.

-But the city offers more than just food and live performances.
-Highlighted by the stunning Calatrava addition, the Milwaukee Art Museum is the fourth largest repository for Georgia O’Keefe’s work in the U.S. hosting the only gallery east of New Mexico.
+Another must-visit is the Milwaukee Art Museum, home to the fourth largest collection of Georgia O’Keefe’s work in the U.S. and the only gallery of her work east of New Mexico.

-Located halfway between Milwaukee and Green Bay, Sheboygan boasts the Harbor Centre Marina, a 281-slip gem that has been called “the finest marina on the western shore of Lake Michigan.”
-As if that weren’t enough, Sheboygan County is ranked as one of the best golf destinations in the country by Golf Digest.
-Home to the Kohler Company’s spectacular golf courses Blackwolf Run and Whistling Straits, it has hosted the 1998 U.S. Women’s Open and the 2004 & 2010 PGA Championships and is the future site of the 2015 PGA Championship, as well as the 2020 Ryder Cup.
+Located halfway between Milwaukee and Green Bay, Sheboygan offers sandy beaches and surfing spots that have earned it the nickname “The Malibu of the Midwest.”
+Sheboygan County has also been ranked as one of the best golf destinations in the country by Golf Digest.
+Home to the Kohler Company’s spectacular golf courses Blackwolf Run and Whistling Straits, it has hosted PGA Championships and is sure to take your breath away.

-Sheboygan County also offers world-class road racing at Elkhart Lake’s Road America, exciting water sports activities and the John Michael Kohler Art Center.
-For those who love to shop, the area offers Fish Shanty Village, Harbor Centre Downtown, a wide variety of antique shops and much more.
+Sheboygan County also offers world-class road racing at Elkhart Lake’s Road America and the stunning John Michael Kohler Art Center.
+And be sure to stroll downtown to discover blocks of unique shops, tasty restaurants and much more.

 Manitowoc and Two Rivers

-The Great Lakes Coast Guard Museum in the Rogers Street Fishing Village has many wonderful marine artifacts on display, while the Hamilton Museum of Wood Type and Printing offers thousands of wood pieces in various fonts and sizes still used today.
+Dig into more of the area’s rich history at The Great Lakes Coast Guard Museum in the Rogers Street Fishing Village that has many marine artifacts on display, while the Hamilton Museum of Wood Type and Printing offers thousands of wood pieces in various fonts and sizes still used today.

-Birthplace of the ice cream sundae, the Historic Washington House, a classic 1850s saloon, hotel and museum, is still serving them up today.
+Top your trip off with a visit to the birthplace of the ice cream sundae, the Historic Washington House, a classic 1850s saloon, hotel and museum that’s still serving up delicious scoops.

-Once an abandoned railway line, the picturesque Ahnapee Trail takes hikers, bikers and snowmobilers on a winding journey, following the Ahnapee River.
-Perfect for a relaxing day with friends and family, the trail passes scenic landscapes of farmland, marshes and woods and even crosses an old-fashioned railway bridge.
+For even more ways to enjoy the area’s scenic beauty, follow the Ahnapee State Trail.
+Once an abandoned railway line, the picturesque path takes hikers, bikers and snowmobilers on a winding journey, following the Ahnapee River.
+Ideal for a relaxing day with friends and family, the trail passes scenic landscapes of farmland, marshes and woods and even crosses an old-fashioned railway bridge.

-Lake Michigan’s wide sandy beaches offer the perfect setting for a sunny summer stroll.
-Catch a glimpse of wildlife on the Marshlands Walk along the Kewaunee River or peer into the world of fish traveling upstream to spawn at the DNR’s Anadromous Fish Facility.
+To the south, the town of Kewaunee offers sandy beaches and a scenic lighthouse best seen from Harbor Park.
+You can also catch a glimpse of wildlife on the Marshlands Walk along the Kewaunee River or peer into the world of fish traveling upstream to spawn at the DNR’s Anadromous Fish Facility.

-With the twitch of a line, the leisurely life in Kewaunee and Algoma can switch to an afternoon of excitement aboard one of the many fishing charters.
+Looking to get out on the water?
+Local fishing charters can help!
 Brown trout, chinook and coho salmon, and powerful steelhead challenge anglers of all skill levels, and are sure to provide a number of fish tales for years to come.

 Door County has long been called the “Cape Cod of the Midwest."